shsagir/play-area-sync/docs/company-collaboration.md

 The Admin role can be modified by Owners.
 Accounts with this role within a Company can:

 * create, delete, configure & scale all Apps of the Company
-* code access to all Apps of the Company
+* access code of all Apps of the Company
+* manage all Collaborators of the Company
 * invite new Admins or Collaborators to the Company
 * leave the Company